Free standard shipping on all orders

-When you’re a parent to a little one, you might be thinking about your child’s poop more than you ever thought you would.
+As a parent, you might be thinking about your baby’s poop more than you ever thought you would.
 And as babies grow, their poop changes colour and texture as their diet shifts and their digestive tract develops.
 So, how do you know what's normal?
 What should you look out for?
 Thanks to pediatric naturopath, Lisa Moane, we’ve got the scoop on poop.

 Breastfeeding

-If your little ones stool is red, black or white, please consult your healthcare provider.
+Red, black or white: If your child's stool is red, black or white, please consult your healthcare provider.
 A stool that appears red may be a sign of bleeding from the lower intestines and needs immediate attention.
 If the stool is black, this may indicate an injury in the upper digestive tract or may be caused by dark coloured foods such as beetroot.
 Lastly, if the stool appears white, this may indicate a lack of bile or a bile duct blockage.
 In these instances, please do consult a doctor.

 Formula feeding